totakke/cavia/README.md

 cavia is now supporting HTTP/HTTPS/FTP protocols and Basic/Digest authentications.

 cavia downloads resources to `:download-to` directory.
 The default location is `./.cavia`.
-Thus maybe you should add `/.cavia` to your `.gitignore`.
+Thus maybe you should add `/.cavia` to your SCM ignore list.

 ### Resource management

-cavia provides some functions for manage resources.
+cavia provides some functions for managing resources.

 ```Clojure
 (cavia/get! prof)   ; downloads missing resources